wp-plugins/leenkme/readme.txt

 Feel free to use the leenk.me [contact form](http://leenk.me/contact) and we will respond as soon as possible.

 == Changelog ==
+= 1.2.2 =
+* Changed the way the leenk.me _wpnonce fields are handled, previously it was causing an overload in the $_GET structure for some WordPress sites when filtering and/or searching posts in the WordPress Dashboard.

 = 1.2.1 =
 * Removed screenshots from plugin, seems to be causing an issue with WordPress updating.